Walking the Reens

 This ancient site today lies deeply buried in the valley in a sad overgrown state.
 Years ago this ancient place was excavated by the great Cornish archaeologist, Professor Charles Thomas.
 The chapel is a protected scheduled monument but its present condition has meant it is on the national Heritage at Risk register.
 The Reens has always been a special place for Troon.
 It’s ancient heritage of local stories stems from the story of St Merasek, the patron saint of Camborne, who took refuge in the woods and created a sanctuary here around the stream and built a solitary cell across the stream from the chapel.

-On 4th June, Sunday afternoon artists, filmmakers, walkers and archaeologists will meet at Troon Village Hall.
-We welcome everyone to come and share your memories and stories about the Reens and Troon life.
-We will capture and record stories on sound, photography, film, virtual worlds and by making maps.
-We will show short films from the Giant’s Quoit project (Carwynnen Quoit).
-We will dance the serpentine dance AND there is free tea and cake for all!
+On 4th June, Sunday 2023 artists, filmmakers, walkers and archaeologists met at Troon Village Hall.
+We welcomed everyone to share memories and stories about the Reens and Troon life.
+We recorded stories using sound, photography, film, virtual worlds and by making maps.
+We presented short films from the Giant’s Quoit project (Carwynnen Quoit).
+We walked the serpentine dance AND enjoyed free tea and cake for all thanks to our sponsor Berrymans.

 Come share and make memories with photographs, virtual worlds and treats – free tea and cake for all!